Tmpfs: Semantics

 Some Linux distributions (e.g. Debian until Debian 13) do not have a tmpfs mounted on /tmp by default; in this case, files under /tmp will be stored in the same file system as /.

-And on almost all Linux distributions, a tmpfs is mounted on /run/ or /var/run/ to store temporary run-time files such as PID files and Unix domain sockets.
+On almost all Linux distributions, a tmpfs is mounted on /run/ or /var/run/ to store temporary run-time files such as PID files and Unix domain sockets.

 Implementations

 There are several independent variants of the tmpfs concept.
-One of the earliest was developed by Sun Microsystems for SunOS, and other operating systems like the BSDs and Linux provided their own.
+One of the earliest was developed by Sun Microsystems for SunOS, and other operating systems, such as the BSDs and Linux, provided their own.

 SunOS

-SunOS 4 includes what is most likely the earliest implementation of tmpfs; it first appeared in SunOS 4.0 in late 1987, together with new orthogonal address space management that allowed any object to be memory mapped.
+SunOS 4 includes what is most likely the earliest implementation of tmpfs; it first appeared in SunOS 4.0 in late 1987, together with new orthogonal address-space management that allowed any object to be memory-mapped.

 The Solaris /tmp directory was made a tmpfs file system by default starting with Solaris 2.1, released in December 1992.
 Output for the Solaris df command will show swap as the background storage for any tmpfs volume: